-Instructions for author of Journal for Early Childhood Education Research
+Instructions for author of Journal of Education Research

 - The text submitted by the author is the original scientific paper, has never been published, and is not being submitted for publication in other media / journals

 - The text proposed may be results of the study (field / literature), conceptual ideas, studies, application of theories, and criticism in the social, humanities, and technology

 - Scripts can be written either in Indonesian or in English.
 The manuscript is written with Book Antiqua of font 11with single (1) spacing and single column format.

 - Article Format has met the Article Template